 Many of the contributors to this report have suggested projects and initiatives to solve the issues raised, such as a Men's Shed, village celebrations or fayres for small businesses.
 In addition, there are hundreds of projects already operating across the community area which are tackling these issues, albeit in a slightly reduced way due to the pandemic.
 However, this report focusses on identifying the key issues.
-The production of an associated action plan will take place at a later stage in the New Year.
+There will be a corresponding action plan to accompany this document.